- Quizzes and Surveys

 There are lots of options embedded in the Quercus Quiz and Survey tools, and if not deployed correctly, some of these options can cause significant technical issues for you and your students.
 We can work with you to make sure your quiz/survey runs smoothly.

 Canvas is a very stable system, but like all technology, it can experience both planned and unplanned downtimes.
-If you let us know when you plan on administering a quiz, we can let you know if there are any potential conflicts or issues, and monitor the system for unexpected events.
-We will work with you to make sure your quiz runs smoothly.
+Below are some links to resources that relate to scheduled maintenance periods to help with planning so you are aware of any potential conflicts or issues.
+These systems are also monitored unexpected events, such as unplanned downtime.
+We can work with you to make sure your quiz runs smoothly.

 Please note the UTM campus scheduled IT maintenance information (usually the second or third Friday of the month between 5:00 pm - 9:00 pm).
 Canvas maintenance and down time will be noted on the University of Toronto system status webpage.